argoproj/argo-workflows/SECURITY.md

 * cncf-argo-security@lists.cncf.io

-All vulnerabilites and associated information will be treated with full confidentiality.
+All vulnerabilities and associated information will be treated with full confidentiality.

 ## Public Disclosure